 New vs Old Tarmac

-Slow corners are not necessarily safe for tires either, though.
+Slow corners are not necessarily great for tires either, though.
 Whenever there are heavy braking zones there is the risk of a driver locking their brakes.
-If a driver locks up, they could flat spot their tires, which can render them practically useless.
-A flat spot on a round tire has a hugely detrimental impact on performance.
+If a driver locks up, they could flat spot their tires, which can render them practically useless if it’s severe enough.
+A flat spot on a round tire has a hugely detrimental impact on performance, and the vibrations can damage other parts of the car, never mind the fact it’s uncomfortable for the driver!

 How Do Weather Conditions Affect How Long F1 Tires Last?